-The 8th Annual OEM Purchasing Summit will take place May 16, 2017.
-The popular event will feature purchasing executives from six leading automakers and Dr. John Henke's report from his annual study looking at OEM-supplier relations.
+The 8th Annual OEM Purchasing Summit took place May 16, 2017.
+The popular event featured purchasing executives from six leading automakers and Dr. John Henke's report from his annual study looking at OEM-supplier relations.

 As recall volumes continue at over 50 million affected vehicles per year and news of global recalls dominate the headlines, the industry continues to wonder what the future will hold.
 In an environment of change and upheaval, how do we know what the right path is?
 SAA members and guests learned more about the latest data, trends and observations on automotive recalls during the 4th Annual Automotive Warranty & Recall Symposium on March 28.

 • Annual OEM Purchasing Summit to Examine Supplier-OEM Relationships

 • Does the U.S. Auto March Sales Indicate the Industry Is Losing Steam?

 • Auto Industry Ready to Fight GOP’s Border Tax